 - Related information is also referred to as Layer 2. - The set is categorized by numbered items with specified formats.
-The items cover technical characteristics, e.g., routing and occupancy, as well operational ones, e.g., control stations. - 3.13 route: All types of telecommunication connections: circuits, groups, blocks, etc. - 3.14 serial number: A portion of a designation that enumerates routes having the same traffic relation and function code. - 3.15 service provider: A general reference to an operator that provides telecommunication services to Customers and other users either on a tariff or contract basis.
+The items cover technical characteristics, e.g., routing and occupancy, as well operational ones, e.g., control stations.

+3.14 route: All types of telecommunication connections: circuits, groups, blocks, etc.

+3.15 serial number: A portion of a designation that enumerates routes having the same traffic relation and function code.

+3.16 service provider: A general reference to an operator that provides telecommunication services to Customers and other users either on a tariff or contract basis.
 A Service Provider may or may not operate a network.
 A Service Provider may or may not be a Customer of another Service provider.
+See 1.4.6/M.3320.

-See 1.4.6/M.3320. - 3.16 suffix: Information about the network node and network operator/service provider operating the node and that are associated with a route termination. - 3.17 terminal country: Information that identifies one of the countries in which a route is terminating. - 3.18 town name: The official name of a town as identified in the country to which it belongs. - 3.19 transmission medium information: Information about a route meant to give a warning about routing restrictions with respect to the transmission medium. - 3.20 transport relation: An ordered pair of route terminations. - 3.21 use: Information on the usage of the route when this usage is required by the operator.
+3.17 suffix: Information about the network node and network operator/service provider operating the node and that are associated with a route termination.

+3.18 terminal country: Information that identifies one of the countries in which a route is terminating.

+3.19 transmission medium information: Information about a route meant to give a warning about routing restrictions with respect to the transmission medium.

+3.20 transport relation: An ordered pair of route terminations.

+3.21 use: Information on the usage of the route when this usage is required by the operator.